TraxData313/raspberry-home-guardian/README.md

 ### Install steps:
 1. Install raspbian on the raspberry (https://www.raspberrypi.org/documentation/installation/installing-images/README.md)
-1. From GUI internet settigns set up a static IPv4 address
+1. From the OS GUI go to internet settigns and set up a static IPv4 address
 1. From raspberry configuration enable SSH, Pi camera, disable GUI with auto login to pi user
 1. To work with AWS resources install boto3, SSH to the raspberry and:
    1. Install the library with: